+Prior design spaces are often tied to specific technical implementations~\cite{nakagaki_disappearables_2022, follmer_inform_2013, kari_scene_2023} or aim for exhaustive coverage of prior art~\cite{liu_datadancing_2023, rasmussen_shape-changing_2012, wong_spatial_2025}.
+In contrast, we propose {Unbounded} as a system-agnostic framework focused on interactions that offer experiential richness.
+We invite the community to explore the space using diverse technical means beyond our prototype and to exercise designerly intentionality by challenging and extending the framework with elements they care about.
+To facilitate this ongoing dialogue, we share our tools (\Cref{fig:materials,fig:tools}) and the refined space (\Cref{fig:final-design-space}).

+\myDiscussion{From Seamless Practicality to Seamful Imagination} Prior MR and AR work pursues seamlessness through illusions that alter the physical world~\cite{cheng_towards_2022, lee_diminishar_2025, lindlbauer_remixed_2018}, such as masking a chair~\cite{kari_scene_2023} or robot~\cite{kari_reality_2025} with shaders so users perceive them as absent.
+Suppressing physical reality, however, can disrupt presence~\cite{chandio_investigating_2024} and be ``uncomfortable and disorienting''~\cite{cheng_towards_2022}, as it introduces a tension: humans know two realities exist, while the experience asserts only one.
+This tension can accumulate over time and undermine trust, as reflected in our more seamless examples: in Paper Shredder and Marker, experts asked whether the paper or pen was real and expressed concern that people may eventually struggle to distinguish the digital from the physical.

+Seamful~\cite{chalmers_seamful_2004} MR offers an alternative (\Cref{fig:seamfulMR}).
+It starts with physical reality and adds digital tightly on top of it, a similar philosophy behind architectural patterns in Chinese temples and Western churches (\Cref{sec:beyond-visible-ephemeral}).
+Subtle deviations from physical reality (e.g., glow) help maintain this distinction (\Cref{sec:situating-abstraction}) and mitigate the cognitive dissonance caused by violations of physical laws~\cite{ogawa_you_2020} (\Cref{sec:through-not-reasonable}).
+As current illusions remain detectable and future technology may make them nearly perfect, fully seamless MR---one that collapses realities---risks creating a scenario akin to a ``brain-in-a-vat''~\cite{putnam_reason_1981}, recalling the prisoners in Plato's cave~\cite{grube_republic_1992}.
+Preserving the integrity of the physical world therefore remains essential.
-A recurring tension in MR is whether to prioritize productivity or artistic imagination.
-Our experts favored the latter, seeing MR less as a tool than as a medium for speculative exploration (Sec.~\ref{sec:general-need-context}).
-This challenges the dominant framing~\cite{kaeder_working_2024,qiu_marginalia_2025,wang_explainmr_2025} and aligns with calls for design as cultural and experiential inquiry~\cite{hu_towards_2025,yang_being_2025,benford_tangles_2025}.
-Yet experts also cautioned that speculative design cannot disregard usability: even in ``useless'' scenarios, affordances must remain minimal yet sufficient for legibility (Sec.~\ref{sec:examples-affordance}).

-While shaped by our experts' artistic orientation, these views point to a broader opportunity.
-MR's value may lie less in competing with productivity tools (PCs, phones) than in enabling expressive and non-instrumental experiences that still preserve interaction clarity.
+A recurring tension in MR is whether to prioritize practicality or artistic imagination.
+Our findings favor the latter, positioning MR less as a tool and more as a medium for speculative exploration (\Cref{sec:general-need-context}).
+This challenges the dominant framing~\cite{kaeder_working_2024,qiu_marginalia_2025,wang_explainmr_2025} and echoes calls for design as cultural and experiential inquiry~\cite{hu_towards_2025,yang_being_2025,benford_tangles_2025}.
+Yet, experts cautioned that speculative design cannot disregard usability: even in ``useless'' scenarios, affordances must remain minimal yet sufficient for legibility (\Cref{sec:examples-affordance}).
+While influenced by our experts' artistic orientation, these insights suggest that MR's value lies less in competing with productivity tools (PCs, phones) than in enabling expressive, non-instrumental experiences that preserve interaction clarity.